 Jon is particularly enthusiastic about the fact that Av-DEC regularly creates new products to meet a new need in the industry.
 He can bring a customer's issues and needs to the Av-DEC engineers, and see a new product take shape to fill that new niche.
 "What I want everyone to know is Av-DEC has the capacity to develop new products and solutions to address corrosion issues."

 Following his college years, Jon moved to London to travel and explore Europe.
 His passion for travel has taken him to four continents and 44 of the 50 U.S. states.
 Along the way he enjoys reading and spending time outside.
 Hiking and golfing are two of his favorite pastimes.
 And though work and travel take him many places, he remains true to his roots and is a fan of all the Cleveland sports teams.

 Seeking a new environment after high school, Brendan Ryan decided to enlist in the U.S. Army.
-This decision gave him more life experience and offered him resources for tuition later down the line.
-He served five years during which he worked his way up to M1A1 crewman gunner, and later loader and driver, before finishing his enlistment as a Training NCO.
-His unit deployed to Kuwait and Iraq and took part in the armored blitz that sent U.S. tanks into Baghdad.
+This decision gave him more life experience and resources to help pay for college following active service.
+He served five years during which he was an M1A1 armored crewman.
+His unit deployed to the Middle East Theater taking part in Desert Storm and Desert Shield.

 Following that unforgettable experience and his five-year enlistment, Brendan was ready to return home to his wife and enroll at Baylor University.
 There he made such an impression on his professors that they made a point of mentioning him by name to the president of Marathon Norco Aerospace.
 It was mere days before he was hired.